evangeliazve/aacl-public/README.md

 # Can Topic-Model Outliers Predict Future Topics?

-This repository contains results and reproducibility materials for the EMNLP submission **Can Topic-Model Outliers Predict Future Topics?
-A Prospective Study of Weak Signals in Embedding Space**.
+This repository contains results and reproducibility materials for the EMNLP submission Can Topic-Model Outliers Predict Future Topics?
+A Prospective Study of Weak Signals in Embedding Space.

 It includes the article-level feature matrices used in the supervised experiments, released result workbooks, agreement tables, SHAP interpretation tables, and scripts for rerunning the experiments on other data.